nis-ship-it/nis-ship-it/README.md

       - BGP Protocol

 - 💞️ I’m looking to collaborate on making a real peer-to-peer ride sharing platform as that's my main proirity yet!!
 Though open to any projects
+- Working as FOSS developer fulltime since I'm unemployed plus I love to work on FOSS projects, makes me more curious on finding various projects and contribute.
+- Why?
+Don't like the office politics, wanna create products, learn more and help!!

 - 📫 How to reach me => (github.com/nis-ship-it)